 Sometimes partnerships can improve the success of a project.
-These might be agencies, NGOs, companies or individuals.
-If a partner is involved in the project, the applicant should describe the partner's involvement and resource commitments.
+These might be government agencies, nongovernmental organizations, companies or individuals.
+If a partner is involved in the project, the Applicant should describe the partner's involvement and resource commitments.
 The proposal should identify and attach a letter of support on the partner's letterhead, or email with formal identification, from an authorized official.